 If you would like to find out how we can help you, just get in touch.

 CfGS is a charity (1136243) and a limited company (5133443) governed by a board of trustees which is Chaired by Lord Bob Kerslake.

 You can read the latest CfGS 2021-2022 Annual Report and also our latest Strategy Delivery Plan 2021-23.

 CfGS will achieve its purpose by:

-The organisation changed its name from the Centre for Governance and Scrutiny Limited on 22 September 2020.
+The Centre for Governance and Scrutiny is a charity (charity number 1136243) and company limited by guarantee (company number 5133443).
+The organisation changed its name from the Centre for Public Scrutiny Limited on 22 September 2020.

 The Trustee Board powers and responsibilities are set out in our current Articles of Association.
 In brief, our Trustee Board agrees strategic direction of the organisation and its financial sustainability by approving the business plan and annual budget.
 It meets quarterly where it monitors performance and financial information, as well as key policies.
 The Board is made up of seven members and meets four times a year.
 Currently there are four independent trustees and three trustees from our founding members (the LGA, CIPFA and LGiU).

 You can read more about our trustees and our staff team in Our Team pages.